KADev2022/CS3IP/README.md

-# Statistical Analysis for Detecting Depression
+# Machine Learning-Based Human Activity Recognition for the Classification of Depression
 This repository holds the source code for my final year project at Aston University.

-Statistical Analysis for Detecting Depression is a research project that focuses on a dataset collected on a set of people who have depressive symptoms.
-It includes data collected from those people with depression and a control set of people without depression.
+Machine Learning-Based Human Activity Recognition for the Classification of Depression is a research project that focuses on a dataset collected on a set of people who have depressive symptoms.
+It includes data collected from those people with depression and a control set of people without depression with their activity data over time from an actigraph watch.

+## Disclaimer
+The project name was changed to <b>Machine Learning-Based Human Activity Recognition for the Classification of Depression</b> due to the ethical approval for the study of machine learning for classifying depression and non-depression using activity data from humans over time.

 ## Dataset
 The dataset used for this project was from a public domain called Simula (<a href="https://datasets.simula.no/depresjon/">https://datasets.simula.no/depresjon/</a>) published by Garcia-Ceja, et al. (2018).